-People often call us with random Put-in-Bay questions such as what is the name of the monument, when do the ferries run, how much is a house rental, are golf carts allowed, is it ok for kids… ?
+People often call us with random Put-in-Bay questions so we decided to make a list of Put-in-Bay’s Most Frequently Asked Questions.
+These range from topics such as what is the name of the monument, when do the ferries run, how much is a house rental, are golf carts allowed, is it ok for kids… ?
 We’ve come up with a few lists of questions and answers to help you!
 Here is the first:

 Q- What does Put-in-Bay mean?